dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 - src/static/guam.jpg
 - src/static/style.css

-From those directories, the `secret` is the suspicious one.
+From these directories, the `secret` is the suspicious one.
 Then, by visiting the page we could download the `dont_show` file.
 Open the file and we get the flag.

 FLAG: uoftctf{allUsers_is_not_safe}